ricardoschalkwyk/event-manager-front-end/readMe.md

 There will also be some other protection middleware implemented into the back-end of this web app.

-All keys and token are stored in a .env file so that they are hidden from the public.
+All keys and tokens are stored in a .env file so that they are hidden from the public.

 # Front-end

 Your will need to structure Front-end .env file like this.

+If You would like to enter your own input you only need to add them to there assigned points

 VITE_GOOGLE_CLIENT_ID= `Client_id`
 VITE_GOOGLE_REDIRECT_URI= `Redirect_uri`